OpenCTI-Platform/docs/docs/usage/dashboards.md

 ## Dashboard overview

 You have the flexibility to tailor the arrangement of [widgets](widgets.md) on your dashboard, optimizing organization and workflow efficiency.
 Widgets can be intuitively placed to highlight key information.
-Additionally, dynamically resize widgets from the bottom right corner based on the importance of the information, enabling adaptation to specific analytical needs.
+Additionally, you can resize widgets from the bottom right corner based on the importance of the information, enabling adaptation to specific analytical needs.
 This technical flexibility ensures a fluid, visually optimized user experience.

 Moreover, the top banner of the dashboard offers a convenient feature to configure the timeframe for displayed data.
 This can be accomplished through the selection of a relative time period, such as "Last 7 days", or by specifying fixed "Start" and "End" dates, allowing users to precisely control the temporal scope of the displayed information.